 OCS Fact Sheet

-- Promote individual self-sufficiency through the creation of new, full-time permanent jobs
+- Promote individual economic opportunity and security through the creation of full-time, permanent jobs

-- Assist community development corporations and community action agencies in leveraging existing federal, state and local resources for neighborhood revitalization activities
+- Assist community development corporations in utilizing existing funding for neighborhood revitalization projects

 - Provide financial and technical resources to state, local, public and private agencies for economic development and related social service support activities

 - Provide energy assistance to low-income households